Linda Evans: Personal life

 In her late teens, Evans was engaged to Patrick Curtis, who later became a press agent and married Raquel Welch.

 Subsequently, Evans has been married and divorced twice.
 Her first marriage was to actor, photographer, and film director John Derek.
-They started dating in 1965, married in 1968, and separated on Christmas Day 1973, when Derek disclosed his affair with 17-year old Mary Cathleen Collins (30 years his junior), who become known as Bo Derek after they married.
+They started dating in 1965, married in 1968, and separated on Christmas Day 1973, when Derek disclosed his affair with 17-year old Mary Cathleen Collins (30 years his junior), who would become known as Bo Derek after they married.

 Evans' second marriage was to Stan Herman, a realtor and property executive, from 1975 to 1979.
 She then lived with restaurant owner George Santo Pietro, from 1980 to 1984.
 Evans also dated The Big Valley castmate Lee Majors for a brief period following her second divorce, as well as businessmen Richard Cohen (an ex-husband of Tina Sinatra) and Dennis Stein (a former fiancé of Elizabeth Taylor) during the mid-1980s.
 In 1989, Evans began a relationship with new-age musician Yanni, which lasted until 1998.

 Her best friend is her ex-stepdaughter, television writer Sean Catherine Derek.
 Her prior best friend was Bunky Young, Evans' former assistant of over 40 years, who died in 2021.
-She is also close with John Derek's second wife, actress Ursula Andress, a sometime houseguest at her home in Beverly Hills.
+She is also close with John's Europe-based second wife, actress Ursula Andress, a sometime houseguest at her home in Beverly Hills, California.
 She is also friendly with Bo Derek, her former romantic rival.

-After being diagnosed with idiopathic edema, Evans began investigating alternative healing, delving into Eastern philosophy and naturopathy.
-In 1985, she became involved with controversial metaphysical teacher J. Z. Knight and her Ramtha's School of Enlightenment and eventually moved to Rainier, Washington to be closer to Knight and her school.
-Evans resides on a 70 acre estate that she shares with her sister, nephew and ex-stepdaughter.

 Evans appeared in Playboy magazine at the behest of her then-husband John Derek in 1971.
 As she gained fame on Dynasty, the photos were published a second time in 1982.

+Idiopathic edema is an "physiopsychological syndrome of cyclic or episodic fluid retention with real or perceived swelling...occurring almost exclusively in postpubertal, premenopausal females".
+After being diagnosed with the condition, Evans began investigating alternative healing, delving into Eastern philosophy and naturopathy.
+In 1985, she became involved with controversial metaphysical teacher J. Z. Knight and her Ramtha's School of Enlightenment and eventually relocated to Rainier, Washington to be closer to Knight and her school.
+Evans has resided on a 70 acre estate that she shares with her sister, nephew and ex-stepdaughter.

 Evans was arrested in May 2014 for driving under the influence of a prescription drug.